centreon/centreon-documentation/en/getting-started/autodisco-aws.md

     ![image](../assets/getting-started/aws-success.png)

-11. Hover over the green tick mark and then click **Display the job result** (the arrow icon).
+11. Hover over the job that has just ended and then click **Display the job result** (the arrow icon).
 A list of hosts appears.

     ![image](../assets/getting-started/aws-results.png)